roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Datasheet/README.md

 #### Board Overview

-The outer dimension of the RAK2247 LPWAN Gateway Concentrator Module is **50.95 millimeters x 30.0 millimeters x 10.4 millimeters**.
+The outer dimension of the RAK2247 WisLink-LoRa is **50.95 millimeters x 30.0 millimeters x 10.4 millimeters**.
 The board with top-side and bottom-side keep-out areas, and all other dimension is defined by PCI Express Mini Card Electromechanical Specification except for the card thickness.
 And the thickness 10.4 millimeters which includes the 8 millimeter heat sink.

 <rk-img
   src="/assets/images/wislink-lora/rak2247/datasheet/board-overview-rak2247.jpg"
   width="100%"
-  caption="RAK2247 LPWAN Gateway Concentrator Module Overview" />
+  caption="RAK2247 WisLink-LoRa Overview"
+/>

 #### Block Diagram

-RAK2247 LPWAN Gateway Concentrator Module integrates one SX1301 chip and two SX1255/7.
+RAK2247 WisLink-LoRa integrates one SX1301 chip and two SX1255/7.
 The other chip is for RF signal, which represents the core of the device.
 This provides the related LoRa® modem and processing functionalities.
 Additional signal conditioning circuitry is implemented for PCI Express Mini Card compliance, and one uFL connectors are available for external antennas integration.

 <rk-img
   src="/assets/images/wislink-lora/rak2247/datasheet/block-diagram.png"
   width="100%"
-  caption="RAK2247 LPWAN Gateway Concentrator Module Block Diagram" />
+  caption="RAK2247 WisLink-LoRa Block Diagram"
+/>

 ### Hardware